You’ve tried everything...

 - a willingness to acknowledge causative traumas;

-- safe space to work with these deeper layers effectively & consistently;
+- safe space (either 1:1 or a group format) to work with these deeper layers effectively & consistently;

 - applying related preventative measures; and